BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 Head to Dr. Jenkel's lab and watch the scene.
 Go to Gearen Park and talk to Karen.
 Enter the library.

 Pick up the green book behind the pillar at the entrance.
 Enter the main chamber and pick up the blue book.
-We can encounter Pokemon here, but there's only 1 type: **Unown!**
+We can encounter Pokemon here, but there's only 1 type: **Unown**!

 Pick up the purple book nearby.
-To the right there is a 2-tile space without a bookshelf on the bottom, one tile up from the right one contains an *Ether.*
+To the right there is a 2-tile space without a bookshelf on the bottom, one tile up from the right one contains an *Ether*.

 Go right for the orange book and up for the red book.
 Also: